j-o-e-y/unhashed/coin-guides/what-is-basic.attention.token_11-06-18/basic-attention-token.md

 ## Table of Contents

 - What is BAT
-  - Team members
+  - Team Members
-  - What they're trying to accomplish
+  - What They're Trying to Accomplish
 - How BAT Works
-  - Technical info
+  - Technical Info
-  - Development status and future plans
+  - Development Status and Future Plans
   - ICO & Token Supply
 - How to Buy
 - How to Store
 - Conclusion